ANALYTICS SOLUTIONS2025-12-31

 Mobile Commerce (m-commerce): Changing the Way We Do Business

 How mobile commerce (m-commerce) is changing the way of doing businesses?
-Mobile Commerce, or m-commerce, refers to the new way companies are doing business that is centered around the increasing use of mobile devices like phones, tablets, and smartbooks.
+Mobile Commerce, or m-commerce, refers to the new way companies do business centered on the increasing use of mobile devices like phones, tablets, and smartbooks.

 First developed as SMS-based services in the mid-1990s, m-commerce has shifted toward using applications on the iOS and Android platforms.